Office: 3139 - Blair Hall

-Michael D. Gillespie is Assistant Professor of Sociology at Eastern Illinois University in Charleston, Illinois, which he joined after completing his Ph.D. at Western Michigan University.
+Michael D. Gillespie is Associate Professor of Sociology at Eastern Illinois University in Charleston, Illinois, which he joined after completing his Ph.D. at Western Michigan University.

-Dr. Gillespie has the distinguished honor to teach the required applied statistics course in the Department of Sociology/Anthropology.
-This course, for which students most often only enroll because it is a program requirement, is therefore met with much anxiety and skepticism by Sociology majors.
+Dr. Gillespie has the distinguished honor to teach the required applied statistics course in the Department of Sociology, Anthropology, and Criminology.
+This course, for which students most often only enroll because it is a program requirement, is therefore met with much anxiety and skepticism by Sociology and Criminal Justice majors.
 However, integrating statistical literacy with a pirate, props, M&M chocolate candies, and real world applications, Dr. Gillespie develops for his students a critical eye toward social statistics that, in hopes, lives and breathes outside of the classroom.

-Also to these ends-- reflecting his commitment to the whole life of the students—Dr. Gillespie serves as the coordinator of the Faculty Fellows Initiative, is the adviser for the newly formed Hunger Action Team, is an honored (and honorary) member of EIU’s chapter of the National Residence Hall Honorary, and serves as an allied faculty member in the Women’s Studies Program.
+Also to these ends-- reflecting his commitment to the whole life of the students—Dr. Gillespie serves as the coordinator of the departmental internship program, the faculty coordinator of the Faculty Fellows Initiative, is an adviser for the EIU Hunger Action Team, is an honored (and honorary) member of EIU’s chapter of the National Residence Hall Honorary, and serves as an allied faculty member in the Women’s Studies Program.

 Midwest Sociological Society